Have you ever felt like you have a balloon trapped in your belly?

 Even fit girls and athletes are dealing with it on a daily basis and they can’t do anything about it.

-Bloating can happen for a number of different reasons too, that doesn’t include gas, such as water retention and hormones, and we’ll get to all of them in just a few seconds.
+The truth is, bloating can happen for a number of different reasons, that doesn’t include food, such as water retention, hormones, stress… and we’ll get to all of them in just a few seconds.

 With so much info nowadays, and so many girls dealing with this same problem, we now know plenty of ways to fix it when it happens and prevent it from happening in the first place.

-Also, for many women out there, it’s hard to distinguish the difference between belly fat and bloating.
+Especially at the beginning, it was super hard hard for me to distinguish the difference between belly fat and bloating.

 I honestly thought that I had belly fat, and was struggling to figure out what am I doing wrong in terms of my diet

 And although there is a huge difference between these two, it can be pretty hard to determine which one you have.

 That’s why I made a list for you with the ways you can determine whether you have belly fat, or you are bloated.

 To determine how to reduce bloating, we have to learn what causes gas and bloating in the first place.